ntavakoulnia/Customer-Churn-Prediction-/README.md

 Key Results

-Customers with shorter tenure, higher monthly charges, and no contract-based services were more likely to churn.
+Customers with shorter tenure, higher monthly charges, and no contract based services were more likely to churn.
 Segmenting customers and creating interaction features improved model performance and interpretability.
 The Random Forest model was selected for deployment due to its higher predictive power compared to Logistic Regression.